shivlim/axelarmonitor/README.md

 It sends a telegram alert to the bot configured in case of NO votes or out of sync/down node status.

 # Prerequisites
+Any installation of external software should be done in **non-root** account

 **Install nodejs**
 - Install nvm using this one liner [here](https://github.com/nvm-sh/nvm#installing-and-updating) and logout and log back in